noelbundick/website/content/posts/Fun-with-Azure-Container-Instances/index.md

 Walking through the script gives me the following

-{% asset_img create-container-2.png "Many Bothan spies died to bring you this screenshot of my console window" %}
+{{% img "create-container-2.png" "Many Bothan spies died to bring you this screenshot of my console window" %}}

 This time, I'm going to connect to my world & build something cool - that way, when I reconnect, I'll know that I'm in the same world

-{% asset_img minecraft-world2.png "The mighty dirt obelisk" %}
+{{% img "minecraft-world2.png" "The mighty dirt obelisk" %}}

 `¯\_(ツ)_/¯` Look, I'm a programmer, not an artist.
 Deal with it